ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

   : The application is not interactive.
 It expects to send and/or receive data without any urgency.
 This can, for example, be used to select protocol stacks with scavenger transmission control and/or to assign the traffic to a lower-effort service.
-Transport system implementations that map the requested capacity profile onto per-connection DSCP signaling SHOULD assign the DSCP Less than Best Effort
+Transport Services system implementations that map the requested capacity profile onto per-connection DSCP signaling SHOULD assign the DSCP Less than Best Effort
   {{?RFC8622}} PHB.